 Why is there suddenly more demand for GJT groups?

 Mental health concerns for girls are increasing.
 Girls need our support and mothers recognise the value of giving their daughters the opportunity of belonging to a GJT group.

 Steve Biddulph has recognised the importance of Rites for Girls work in his most recent best-selling book ‘10 Things Girls Need Most’ which has a section written by Kim on the work of Rites for Girls.
 We are receiving requests from all over the world for GJT groups so we need more facilitators.

 What does the training entail?

-The training consists of a year that includes four weeks of residential group training, individual support, peer groups, written work, and supervised practical experience.
+The training lasts eighteen months which includes four weeks of residential group training, individual support, peer groups, written work, and supervised practical experience.
 Each residential module will cover topics directly related to the Rites For Girls program and will ask you to reflect upon your own experiences at that pre-teen stage of your life.
 We will be journeying together as women, mirroring the journey that you will be learning to facilitate for the girls.
 This means that two processes will go on simultaneously during the training: in the mornings you will experience a session of Girls Journeying Together group as an 11 year old girl; and in the afternoon there will be processing, teaching, and experiential exercises to support your own individual process as a professional adult woman working with girls of this age.

 How long before I’m qualified to run my own GJT groups?